-We can provide you with advice on medical claims and we offer a free consultation to evaluate the circumstances of your case and to help you understand whether or not you have a compensation claim once you have exhausted the NHS Complaints procedure.
+We can provide you with advice on all potential abuse claims including historical claims and we offer a free consultation to evaluate the circumstances of your case and to help you understand whether or not you have a compensation claim.

 We can also provide you with information in respect of care and case support services, details of support groups, welfare advice services and other financial services.